Greenheart/text-game/story.md

     - make player go there and watch TV

 - Player watches the news, where they discuss something that reveals a clue.
+    - Perhaps this clue is that they discuss "this new cool device", that broke sales records for wearable tech.
+"Everyone seems to have bought one."
 - TV reveals clues
     - Make player go to the computer
         - computer has no password - because the friend has bad memory so he don't want to risk losing his data.
+            - reveal this through a note next to the computer.
+                - "Aaargh!
+My memory is failing me again.
+This was the last time in signed in with a password.
+I can't risk losing access to my own computer.
+That'd be kind of ridiculous."
-    - Search for information related to the
+    - Search for information related to what's seen on the TV.

 - When tasks are completed, the phone rings
     - Make some kind of decision at this point, which affects the future of the game.